 Access control

-At LOGIC, physical access to our data processing systems is regulated by strictly controlled security zones, with only authorized persons being granted access.
-Visitors are accompanied by authorized personnel.
-The administration of access rights is documented and regularly reviewed to ensure that only authorized persons have access.
-Visitors are registered and checked in an administration process to document this.
+At LOGIC, physical access to our data processing facilities is regulated through strictly controlled security zones, and only authorised personnel are granted entry.
+Visitors are always accompanied by authorised staff.
+Access rights are documented and reviewed regularly to ensure that only entitled individuals have access.
+Visitors are recorded and verified to maintain an auditable log.

 User access management

-At LOGIC, access to our systems is controlled by a comprehensive concept that ensures that only authorized users can access information and systems.
-This includes the assignment, modification and withdrawal of access rights as well as the use of passwords as close as possible to the recommendations of the BSI and multi-factor authentication.
-External access is secured by firewalls and encryption.
+At LOGIC, access to our systems is governed by a comprehensive approach that ensures only authorised users can access information and systems.
+This includes granting, changing, and revoking access rights, as well as the use of strong passwords aligned as closely as possible with BSI recommendations and multi-factor authentication (MFA).
+External access is protected through firewalls and encryption.

-LOGIC ensures that employees can only access the data they need to perform their tasks.
-Access rights are assigned and documented according to the principle of minimal rights assignment, and regular reviews ensure that only necessary access rights remain in place.
-Non-certified companies could take less systematic approaches here, increasing the risk of unauthorized access.
+LOGIC ensures that employees can access only the data required for their tasks.
+Access rights are granted and documented according to the principle of least privilege, and regular reviews ensure that only necessary permissions remain in place.
+In non-certified organisations, these controls may be less systematic, increasing the risk of unauthorised access.

 Logging and monitoring

-At LOGIC, all relevant system events are logged, including logins and logouts, password changes and changes to user accounts.
-These logs are protected from unauthorized access and are regularly reviewed.
-These measures enable us to track who has accessed which data and identify potential security incidents.
+At LOGIC, all relevant system events are logged, including logins and logouts, password changes, and modifications to user accounts.
+These logs are protected against unauthorised access and reviewed regularly.
+This enables us to trace who accessed which data and to identify potential security incidents.

 Supplier management

-At LOGIC, we place a high value on strict supplier management.
-We ensure that our suppliers also comply with security standards and are integrated into our security processes.
-This means that we regularly verify our suppliers' information security practices and ensure their compliance with agreed security requirements.
-Non-certified companies could take a less systematic approach here, which could mean potential vulnerabilities in the supply chain.
+At LOGIC, we place great importance on rigorous supplier management.
+We ensure that our suppliers meet security standards and are integrated into our security processes.
+This means we regularly verify our suppliers’ information security practices and ensure compliance with agreed security requirements.
+In non-certified organisations, this may be handled less systematically, which can introduce potential weaknesses in the supply chain.

 Availability and redundancy

-LOGIC ensures the availability and recoverability of data by using backups, redundancies and physical protection of systems.
-We use, among other things, UPS systems and regular maintenance processes to minimize system failures.
-Data is secured in such a way that it can be quickly and reliably restored when needed.
+LOGIC ensures the availability and recoverability of data through backups, redundancy measures, and physical protection of systems.
+We use, among other things, uninterruptible power supplies (UPS) and regular maintenance processes to minimise system outages.
+Data is backed up in a way that enables fast and reliable recovery when needed.

 Security incidents

-In the event of a security incident (e.g. reported vulnerabilities in software or errors by employees), LOGIC has implemented defined processes for rapid detection, reporting and response.
-These processes are regularly tested and improved to ensure that we can respond quickly and effectively to threats.
-In uncertified companies, such processes may be less formalized or established, which could increase the response time to security incidents and increase the risk of data loss.
+In the event of a security incident (e.g., reported software vulnerabilities or human error), LOGIC has defined processes in place for rapid detection, reporting, and response.
+These processes are tested and improved regularly to ensure we can respond quickly and effectively to threats.
+In non-certified organisations, such processes may be less formalised or less established, which can increase response times and raise the risk of data loss.

 Training and awareness

-All employees at LOGIC receive regular training on the latest security threats and internal security policies in accordance with a defined training plan.
-This ensures that everyone in the organization is aware of the importance of information security and data protection and knows how they can help to maintain it.
-In uncertified companies, this aspect may be less emphasized, increasing the risk of uninformed or careless actions.
+All employees at LOGIC receive regular training on the latest security threats and our internal security policies, based on a defined training plan.
+This ensures everyone in the organisation understands the importance of information security and data protection and knows how to contribute to maintaining them.
+In non-certified organisations, this may be less strongly emphasised, increasing the risk of uninformed or careless actions.